 With the Magic Keyboard, you're getting a low-profile keyboard that is super lightweight and slim, so it has a minimal footprint on your desk.
 And due to the low-profile design, it's quiet, so you won't bother everyone else around you.
 It charges via Lightning, but connects via Bluetooth, and has over a month of battery life since it's not backlit.

 There are also two sizes for the Magic Keyboard: Compact and Full, so you can go with the one that suits your needs.
 For those who don't necessarily need a number pad, the Compact is $30 less, so you can even save some dough.
 But if you do a lot of data entry or calculations, having the number pad is an option, though for slightly more.
-The full size also comes in Space Gray.
+The full size also comes in Space Gray for slightly more, and includes Touch ID in both colors.

 Logitech MX Keys